sci4ga/qtmCapstone-2025-flood/README.md

 **Visualization_ESRI_percentage:** Merge the NLCD dataset (percentage unit) with the shpefile of Georgia counties for making maps on ESRI

-**regression and land cover analyses:** Including following contents:
+**Regression and land cover analyses:** Including following contents:
 - Make 3 regressions, with x being the percentage mean coverage of wetland, forest or developed sites in 2018-2023, and y being the storm event account in 2018-2023;
 - Area change of wetland, forest, and developed sites from 1985-2023;
 - Percentage change of wetland, forest, and developed sites from 2000-2023;